 You may edit or cancel your order after it’s been created.
 If you are undecided about aspects of your edit request, it is acceptable to create an order and edit the details later.
 There is no consequence for cancelling an order as long as you haven’t attached any PP to it, so you can always change your mind and cancel your order as well.

 When you place your order, it does not automatically join the queue.
 Instead, it goes into “holding.”
 The hold feature allows you some extra time to collect PP, which is helpful if you need time to save or trade for PP. Because the edit queue moves quickly, collecting PP while in hold is encouraged so that if your order is claimed before you expect, you’ll still be ready to go!
-An order can be on hold for up to 6 months after the order is placed, after which it will automatically be put into the queue.
+Once the artist claims the order and sets a price, you will have up to a week to attach the necessary PP. An order can be on hold for up to 6 months after the order is placed, after which it will automatically be put into the queue.
 You may join the queue at any time during holding by clicking the “Join Queue” button on the form.

 After an order joins the queue, it can no longer return to holding.
 Your order will rise as artists complete orders; when it reaches the front of the queue, it will be accepted by an artist.
 The edit queue is usually short and fast-moving, so you need to have the details of your request finalized once you’ve decided to join the queue.
 This is to ensure there will be no delays when your order is accepted, keeping the queue flowing smoothly.

 Paw Prints (PP) can be purchased here at any time once your edit order has been created.
 PP can only be purchased with real world currency; 1 PP costs $5.
 You can accumulate PP while your order is on hold or as it goes through the queue, or pay in full after your order has been accepted by an artist.
 Other players can purchase PP for your order, but once your order has been accepted by an artist, others can no longer add PP to your order.
-Keep in mind that the edit queue tends to move quickly, so if you are trading for PP, you will likely want to keep your order in holding until your trades are complete.
+If paying out of pocket, you have up to a week after the artist sets the price to attach the necessary PP. Keep in mind that the edit queue tends to move quickly, so if you are trading for PP, you will likely want to keep your order in holding until your trades are complete.
 If you cancel an order that has PP attached to it or if you have extra PP on your order, the unused PP will convert to gems at a 1 PP to 4 gem rate.